Abenezer-Baheru/Fraud_Detection_ML_Model_in_E-commerce_and_Credit_Card_Transactions/README.md

-Here's the updated final `README.md`:
+Got it!
+Let's update the `README.md` to reflect the current structure and usage.
+Here's the updated version:

 # Fraud Detection ML Model in E-commerce and Credit Card Transactions